Maximal antipodal sets in irreducible compact symmetric spaces: Explicit classification of maximal antipodal sets

-\begin{example} Let $M=\Sp(n)/\U(n)$, and $X\subset M$ be a maximal antipodal set containing the origin $o$.
-The discussion is along the same line as in Example \ref{E:D3-classification}.
-There is a unique maximal antipodal set $X$ in $M$ up to translation, and $|X|=2^{n}$. \end{example}
+\begin{example} Let $M=\Sp(n)/\U(n)$ and let $X\subset M$ be a maximal antipodal set containing the origin $o$.
+The classification is similar to Example \ref{E:D3}: there is a unique maximal antipodal set $X$ in $M$ up to conjugacy and $|X|=2^{n}$. \end{example}